personal growth and travel blog on my canvas homepage banner image

 My Best Travel Books of All Time

-Though this piece began as the books I loved in 2023, as the number of books about traveling overpowered other categories, I decided to dedicate an entire blog post to the best travel books to read.
+Honestly, this piece on the best travel books of all time began as a list of the books I loved in 2023.
+As the number of books about traveling surpassed other categories, I decided to dedicate an entire blog post to the best travelogues.

-Here you will find all kinds of books on traveling: including some on traveling within one’s room and another one on setting up a home in a foreign country.
-Some books are as old as 1794 while others are from a couple of years ago.
-The list has solo walking adventures, solo mountaineering on horsebacks in the old-day Persia and current-day Iran, one is of a lone woman biker, one of a tramp, and there are even artists sharing their traveling experiences (or vice-versa).
-I have also kept two fiction travel books.
-They were so good, they belong here.
-Irrespective of their variety, all these books on travel have the same intention: to share one’s experience of exploring this wonderful magical world.
+Here you will find all kinds of books about travel and adventure, including some on traveling within one’s room and another one on setting up a home in a foreign country.
+Some travel essays are as old as 1794 while others are from a couple of years ago.
+The list has solo walking adventures, solo mountaineering on horseback in the old-day Persia and current-day Iran, one travelogue is of a lone woman biker, another one of a tramp, and you will find even artists sharing their traveling experiences.
+I have also kept two of my best travel novels.
+They were so good that they belong here.
+Irrespective of the variety, all these books on travel have the same intention: to share the experience of exploring this wonderful, magical world and inspire us to open our senses to it.

-I’m still to add many more books to this list, but until then, enjoy.
+I’m still to add many more books, but until then, enjoy.
+This is a complete collection of the best travel literature I have ever read.
+Enjoy.

 READ MORE

-Favorite Books of 2022
+My Favorite Books of 2022

 an-image-of-huckleberry-finn-book.jpg

 This year I read about forty books only (apart from children’s books, online journals, and print magazines).
 As I don’t bother to finish the books I don’t like, most of those forty were strong books.
-I am sharing here the ones that suffused me with courage and child-like wonder, showed me the beauty and the ordinary genius of everyday life, reaffirmed that we are shadows of our childhood, and equipped me with tools to understand life better.
+I am sharing here my most favorite books of 2022: the ones that suffused me with courage and child-like wonder, showed me the beauty and the ordinary genius of everyday life, reaffirmed that we are shadows of our childhood, and equipped me with tools to understand life better.

 Without these books I wouldn’t have been who I am today, I wouldn’t have known that ecstatic state of being out of this world that they rollerbladed me into, and my journey as a writer would have stagnated.
 (My all-time life-changing books are in the link.)